gipplab/LaCASt/CONTRIBUTING.md

 This should solve the error.
 If the error remains, there might be another issue with your license.
 Try if you can start the engine on the console (without LaCASt).
 If this works but LaCASt doesn't, contact [André Greiner-Petter](https://github.com/AndreG-P) or open an ticket.
 If the console approach doesn't work either, contact Wolfram to check your license.
+6. **Unable to Activate Mathematica License**: If you had a free license for Wolfram's Engine for Developers and change your machine you need to activate the license again.
+This sometimes doesn't work for some reasons.
+A workaround is to do it manually.
+First, try to get your activation keys from [here](https://www.wolframcloud.com/users/user-current/activationkeys).
+Next, try to activate them with `wolfram -activate 1234-5678-ABCDEF` or navigate to the `Executables` folder of your Wolfram install directory and manually start the wolfram executable from there.
+If this doesn't work either, try to follow this [stackexchange discussion](https://mathematica.stackexchange.com/questions/198822/the-wolfram-kernel-must-be-activated-for-wolframscript-to-use-it) to see if it helps.
+Finally, if it still won't let you activate your free license, you must contact the Wolfram Technical Support.
+In my case, I had already two activation keys and that seems to be the max number (see stackexchange discussion above).
+Hence, I was unable to activate the license on another machine and needed to contact the support either via `support@wolfram.com` or the [support website](https://www.wolfram.com/support/contact/).
+Once they reset the activation keys for me, it worked again.

 ## Useful Command-Line Counting Methods